smbowler/catstagram/javascript/README.md

     a) Create your object with those keys and add your own values so that the object is complete.
-    b) Now go to the index.html file and add the following tags below the <h5>Sharing the World's Cats</h5>
+    b) Now go to the index.html file and add the following tags below the <h5> that says  "Sharing the World's Cats"